About the farmers

 Frank and Kim have one daughter.
 Gwen enjoys horseback riding, reading, and being outdoors, and would like to combine all three.
 She also loves weeding (ho ho hoe!).

-Belgian draft horses Molly and Moon, and black Percheron horses Ben and Betsey (pictured above), also add 30+ years of farming experience!
+Belgian draft horses Molly and Moon, and black Percheron horse Ben, also add 30+ years of farming experience!

 Center photo thanks to Emily Falconbridge